-Even though not on a par with Florence and Rome on the shopping experience, Sicily is known for its own style and is a great place to buy gifts and souvenirs.
+Even though not on par with Florence and Rome in the shopping experience, Sicily is known for its own style and is a great place to buy gifts and souvenirs.

 With a good mixture of shopping malls, street markets, boutiques, and craft stalls, you will surely find Sicily’s cultural experience.